emdupre/core-git-course/_episodes/03-branching.md

 One of our colleagues wants to contribute to the paper but is not quite sure if it will actually make a publication.
-So it will be safer to create a branch and carry on working on this "experimental" version of the paper in a branch rather than in the master.
+So it will be safer to create a branch and carry on working on this "experimental" version of the paper in a branch rather than in the main.

 ~~~
 $ git checkout -b paperWJohn